mark-nienaber/Platform8Install/README.md

 ## Overview

-This repository contains a comprehensive installation suite for ForgeRock's Platform 8, providing automated deployment and configuration scripts for the complete identity and access management stack.
+This repository contains a comprehensive installation suite for Ping Identity's Platform 8, providing automated deployment and configuration scripts for the complete identity and access management stack.
 The suite orchestrates the installation of Directory Services (DS), Access Management (AM), Identity Management (IDM), Identity Gateway (IG), and Platform UI components.

 ## Architecture Components